gvwilson/sensibleadventures/coriandel/coriandel.md

 around, either.
 Even when we were kids, you were always scowling at everyone."

 "Saints, what is this?
 Was there some sort of proclamation, and I'm the only one who didn't hear it?
-'All hearken, all hearken, his royal highness the Emir Oro, third of that name, hereby declares that today is Coriandel's first annual festival of kicking Vurt when he's down.'
+'All hearken, all hearken, His Grace the Emir Oro, third of that name, hereby declares that today is the first annual festival of kicking Vurt when he's down.'
 I think I'd remember hearing that."

 "Keep... your... voice... down!
 And give me back that damned bottle.
 I thought you said you didn't want to show up at Ishad's all stinky-breath tomorrow."